-Mouse mammary tumor virus (MMTV) is suspected to be a contributing cause of breast cancer in women.
-It is carried by wild mice (i.e., mice living freely, not in the laboratory) and also in some strains of mice bred specifically to be used in breast cancer studies.
-Now a new study has reported evidence that mouse population outbreaks are associated with spikes in breast cancer incidence.
+Mouse mammary tumor virus (MMTV) is suspected to contribute to breast cancer risk.
+It is carried by wild mice (i.e., mice living freely, not in the laboratory) and also in some strains of mice bred for breast cancer studies.
+Now a new study has reported that mouse population outbreaks are associated with spikes in breast cancer incidence.

 Mouse mammary tumor virus (MMTV)